dannyvelas/my-astro-website/src/pages/posts/open-sourcing-parkspot.md

 From Oct 2021 to July 2023 I started the journey of re-developing the backend from scratch.
 In the process, I probably re-wrote and re-factored my backend code like five or six times.
 Each time I learned why the new version is better organized, faster, or more correct.
 Honestly, if I had more time these days, I would probably do another re-factor to make the code even better.
 I re-wrote the frontend code like three times.
 I also hired a designer to make nice and inuitive UI that would work for both desktop and mobile.
 After 1,842 commits and almost 10k lines of code between both repos, I migrated the residential community to use the new application and completely deprecated the PHP application.

 The best part is that users were totally unaffected.
-As far as the community was concerned.
-Even though I completely changed the app's codebase and database, to them it seemed like I just cleaned up the UI.
-I even made a landing page for ParkSpot you can check out [here](https://park-spot.co).
+Even though I completely changed the application's internals like the codebase and the database engine, users only noticed improvements to the UI.

 Today I decided to open-source the ParkSpot code.
 You are welcome to check out the codebase of [the ParkSpot backend](https://github.com/dannyvelas/parkspot-backend), the codebase for [the ParkSpot frontend](https://github.com/dannyvelas/parkspot-frontend), as well as the codebase for the [ParkSpot landing page](https://github.com/dannyvelas/parkspot-landing).